 MSF Medical guidelines for the fieldmedicalguidelines.msf.org

-We have been producing medical guidelines for more than 35 years to help medical practitioners in the field.
-These guidelines are based on scientific data collected from our experiences, alongside that of the World Health Organization (WHO), other renowned international medical institutions, and medical and scientific journals.
-The content is continually reviewed and improved.
+Médecins Sans Frontières (MSF) produces medical guides to help practitioners in the field.
+The contents of these guides are based on scientific data collected from MSF’s experience, the World Health Organization (WHO), other renowned international medical institutions, and medical and scientific journals.
+The medical guides are continually reviewed and improved.
 All guides are available in multiple languages.
 They are the fruit of a collective effort by a group of experienced practitioners and known experts in their specialty.
-The guidelines are distributed to tens of thousands of people around the world.
-They are used by other international health organisations such as WHO and UNICEF.
+The guidelines are distributed to tens of thousands of people around the world, and are used by other international health organisations, such as WHO and UNICEF.

 MSF Field Researchscienceportal.msf.org